Serenna4/Emerald-Ash-Borer-Capstone-Project/README.md

 ## Week 14 -- Final write-up and poster (M5)

-**Iteration ending:** <date>
+**Iteration ending:** 8/15/2026
 **Milestone tag in focus:** `M5-final`

 **Completed PBIs**
-- ...
+- Create Final Write-Up Iteration

 **Stakeholder response log**
-- ...
+- We recieved helpful feedback from Professor Cordova on our rough draft for our write-up and helpful feedback from our Peer PO group and implemented the cahnges in our final write-up.

 **Final retrospective**
-- What worked: ...
+- What worked: We created a successful preliminary tool for the City of Salem that has a strong base model to build on in the future.
-- What did not: ...
+- What did not: Creating the finalized tool that we hoped to create was impossible due to data limitations.
-- What we would change if we ran this project again: ...
+- What we would change if we ran this project again: If we ran this project again, we would get input from many different professor's perspectives early on in the project.
+This would help us be more informed so that we could avoid needing to pivot multiple times throughout the process.

 ---